GENETAY/RobustClustering_project/.ipynb_checkpoints/README-checkpoint.md

 - SMM (student mixture model, EM algo, I edited his code: https://github.com/luiscarlosgph/t-Student-Mixture-Models/blob/master/src/smm/smm.py)
 - K-bMOM (a mix between kmeans and the estimator MOM (median-of-means))

-One can also find a modified version of kmeans++ that is kmeans++ and kmedians++ at the same time.
+One can also find a modified version of kmeans++ (sklearn code) with slight modifications.
+The function kmedianspp that we coded is in the same time:
-- kmedianspp (the same as kmeans++ where remote data are less likely to be picked up than with kmeans++, no example nor doc, cf sklearn or code here for details)
+- kmeans++, non robust initialisation of clustering algorithm
+- kmedians++, non robust initialisation of clustering algorithm but slightly more robust than kmeans++

 # Install
 First, download this repository.